 At the end of the day, we encourage you to also do your own research and ask your local dry cleaner what practices they use and go with the one making the most responsible choices.
 By following smart practices like this, you'll be helping to create a more sustainable world and also keep enjoying your Paneros piece for years to come.

 At Paneros, we select fabrics that minimize microfiber release, like our 100% natural cotton bucket hats.
-Perfect for when you need to run to the grocery store or pretend you're on vacation on your next zoom call with your friends.
+Perfect for when you need to run to the grocery store or to pack for your next vacation in the sun.